 Hypoxic pulmonary vasoconstriction (HPV) is a homeostatic mechanism that is intrinsic to the pulmonary vasculature.
-Intrapulmonary arteries constrict in response to alveolar hypoxia, diverting blood to better-oxygenated lung segments, thereby optimizing ventilation-perfusion matching and systemic oxygen delivery.
-In response to alveolar hypoxia, a mitochondrial sensor dynamically changes reactive oxygen species and redox couples in PASMC.
+Intrapulmonary arteries constrict in response to alveolar hypoxia, diverting blood to better-oxygenated lung segments, thereby optimizing ventilation/perfusion matching and systemic oxygen delivery.
+In response to alveolar hypoxia, a mitochondrial sensor dynamically changes reactive oxygen species and redox couples in pulmonary artery smooth muscle cells (PASMC).
 This inhibits potassium channels, depolarizes PASMC, activates voltage-gated calcium channels, and increases cytosolic calcium, causing vasoconstriction.
-Sustained hypoxia activates rho kinase, reinforcing vasoconstriction, and HIF-1α, leading to adverse pulmonary vascular remodelling and pulmonary hypertension (PH).
-In the non-ventilated fetal lung, HPV diverts blood to the systemic vasculature.
-After birth, HPV commonly occurs as a localized homeostatic response to focal pneumonia or atelectasis that optimizes systemic PO2 without altering pulmonary artery pressure.
-In single-lung anesthesia, HPV reduces blood flow to the non-ventilated lung thereby facilitating thoracic surgery.
-At altitude, global hypoxia causes diffuse HPV, increases PA pressure and initiates PH.
-Exaggerated or heterogeneous HPV contributes to high altitude pulmonary edema.
-Conversely, impaired HPV, whether due to diseases (COPD, sepsis) or vasodilator drugs, promotes systemic hypoxemia.
+Sustained hypoxia activates rho kinase, reinforcing vasoconstriction, and hypoxia-inducible factor (HIF)-1α, leading to adverse pulmonary vascular remodeling and pulmonary hypertension (PH).
+In the nonventilated fetal lung, HPV diverts blood to the systemic vasculature.
+After birth, HPV commonly occurs as a localized homeostatic response to focal pneumonia or atelectasis, which optimizes systemic Po2 without altering pulmonary artery pressure (PAP).
+In single-lung anesthesia, HPV reduces blood flow to the nonventilated lung, thereby facilitating thoracic surgery.
+At altitude, global hypoxia causes diffuse HPV, increases PAP, and initiates PH.
+Exaggerated or heterogeneous HPV contributes to high-altitude pulmonary edema.
+Conversely, impaired HPV, whether due to disease (eg, COPD, sepsis) or vasodilator drugs, promotes systemic hypoxemia.
 Genetic and epigenetic abnormalities of this oxygen-sensing pathway can trigger normoxic activation of HIF-1α and can promote abnormal metabolism and cell proliferation.
-The resulting pseudo-hypoxic state underlies the Warburg metabolic shift and contributes to the neoplasia-like phenotype of PH.
-HPV and oxygen-sensing are important in human health and disease.
+The resulting pseudohypoxic state underlies the Warburg metabolic shift and contributes to the neoplasia-like phenotype of PH.
+HPV and oxygen sensing are important in human health and disease.